SMITHsharon/projectSetup3/readme.md

 - Created a `.gitignore` file
 - Created `Gruntfile.js`
 - Committed all to GitHub, and merged in the Project SetUp
-- Ran `Grunt` in the background in a separate terminal window while developing the ZoeLove application
+- Ran `Grunt` in the background in a separate terminal window while developing the LaurenLove application

 ### Technologies Used